1994 Indianapolis 500: Second half

 Early contenders Raul Boesel (overheating) and Scott Brayton (spark plug) both dropped out in the second half.
 Fittipaldi continued to dominate, pulling away at will.
 On Lap 121 he set the fastest lap of the race at 40.783 seconds, equaling 220.68 mi/h.

-During a round of pit stops by Fittipaldi and Unser, rookie Jacques Villeneuve led five laps (125-129) before pitting himself.
+During a round of pit stops by Fittipaldi and Unser, rookie Jacques Villeneuve led five laps (125–129) before pitting himself.
 On lap 133, Fittipaldi was forced to return to the pits to remove a plastic bag from his radiator inlet.

 A long stretch of green flag racing followed.
 Fittipaldi quickly caught Unser and extended his lead.
 By lap 157, they were the only two cars on the lead lap.

 Finish

 With less than 25 laps to go, Fittipaldi led Unser by almost 40 seconds.
 Third place Villeneuve was over a lap down.
 Fittipaldi was in need of one more splash-and-go pit stop for fuel before the race was over.
-Unser, however, was expected to make it to the finish.
-With 20 laps to go, Fittipaldi lapped Unser, and was a lap ahead of the entire field.
+Unser's crew, however, believed that they could make it to the finish without another pit stop, especially if there were to be a late yellow.
+With 20 laps to go, Fittipaldi put Unser a lap down, and was now a lap ahead of the entire field.

-Fittipaldi's team scheduled a "timed" splash & go fuel-only stop for lap 194.
-Jockeying for position, Unser unlapped himself on lap 183.
-Two laps later, Unser was just ahead of Fittipaldi as they approached turn 4.
+Fittipaldi's crew scheduled a "timed" splash-and-go, fuel-only pit stop for lap 194.
+Jockeying for position, Unser managed to un-lap himself on lap 183.
+Two laps later, Unser was just ahead of Fittipaldi as they approached turn four.
 Fittipaldi admitted a driver error as he drove over the inside rumble strips causing the rear tires to lose grip.
-Fittipaldi's car slid loose, and the right rear wheel tagged the outside wall exiting turn 4.
-After leading 145 laps, Fittipaldi's crashed car slid to a stop down the main stretch.
-The crash handed Unser the lead of the race, with Jacques Villeneuve on the lead lap in second.
+Fittipaldi's car slid loose, and the right rear wheel tagged the outside wall exiting turn four.
+After leading 145 laps, Fittipaldi's crashed car slid to a stop down the mainstretch.
+The crash handed Unser the lead of the race with less than 16 laps to go.
+Rookie Jacques Villeneuve was now in second place, running at the tail end of the lead lap.

 Arie Luyendyk blew an engine during the caution for Fittipaldi's crash.
-Unser was leading, but lost use of his radio, and the team was concerned about fuel mileage.
+Unser was leading, but lost use of his two-way radio, and the team was increasingly concerned about his fuel mileage.
 The green came out with ten laps to go.
 Unser held a comfortable lead over Villeneuve, who was mired deep in traffic.